 With iOS 15, Apple changed its ways and started to offer Product Page Optimization (PPO) for A/B testing up to 3 variants using Bayesian statistical analysis.
 Though PPO is a step up from what existed before, they also are quite limited and can only be used on the default App Store page.

-Why Apple Custom Product Pages are NOT A/B tests: Here's what you need to know Product Page Optimization (PPO) can be used to test page elements such as icons, screenshots, and App Previews
+Product Page Optimization (PPO) can be used to test page elements such as icons, screenshots, and App Previews

-Why Apple Custom Product Pages are NOT A/B tests: Here's what you need to know This means that they can’t be combined with Custom Product Pages (CPP) which are aimed at the use case 2) different positioning for different audiences.
+This means that they can’t be combined with Custom Product Pages (CPP) which are aimed at the use case 2) different positioning for different audiences.
 Custom Product Pages are built to be used in paid promotion activities, such as on Apple Search Ads, and more recently, Facebook Ads.
 Apple allows for up to 35 different variants.
 This is especially interesting to apps that have broad, diverse content.
 Let’s take for example an app that offers different kinds of classes – painting classes, DIY, and boxing.
 Such an app could use custom pages to attract these likely very different audience segments at the same time.

 CPPs let you address different audiences at once

 This use case is also great for an app like our client ImmoScout24, a leading German marketplace app, who are serving two distinct custom groups: renters and buyers of houses and apartments.
 Even though both of these user groups are looking for apartments, there is a solid hypothesis that these two groups have little overlap, different needs, and different customer lifecycles.
 Generating and testing Custom Product Pages showed us that this was true and resulted in a substantial performance boost.
 You can read more about the award-winning case study here, but to summarize: We were able to reduce the CPA by half compared to the default page by using Custom Product Pages for the buyer and renter segments.
-ImmoScout24 Case Study by Admiral Media Another great example from our client Fastic, converting gender-specific messaging through CPPs:
+Another great example from our client Fastic, converting gender-specific messaging through CPPs:

 Fastic uses CPPs to target women and men, highlighting different benefits